-Anyone arriving from “red” countries must present a negative SARS-CoV-2 test certificate when they arrive in Norway.
+If you travel from or have visited an area that triggers quarantine duty ("red country/area") during the last 10 days, you have to present a negative SARS-CoV-2 test certificate when you arrive in Norway.
 The test must be taken within 24 hours of departure.
 You can be denied entry if you cannot provide this documentation.

-Note that border crossings that do not have the capacity to test incoming travellers will be closed.
+Note that border crossings that do not have the capacity to test incoming travellers are closed.

-Due to the coronavirus mutation, travellers from certain countries are also required to undergo a PCR test at the Norwegian border.
+Due to coronavirus mutations, travellers from certain countries are also required to undergo a PCR test at the Norwegian border.

-For detailed information about the updated rules for testing, see the government's press release from 23 January.
+Read more about detailed information about the updated rules for testing.

 Note that some of the rules outlined above do not apply to people in transit or people who frequently cross the border into Norway from Sweden and Finland to work.